dimashenme/trivium/README.md

-This is an English translation of a of course that was taught by Misha Verbitsky and Dmitry Kaledin at the Independent University of Moscow in the fall of 2004 (also known under the name “Trivium”).
+This is an English translation of a course that was taught by Misha Verbitsky and Dmitry Kaledin at the Independent University of Moscow in the fall of 2004 (also known under the name “Trivium”).
 The course was targeted for first-year students, so the prerequisites include